-- Deciding which Event Processing Interface (EPI) scripts to run at pre-defined times - · Defining custom actions
+- Deciding which Event Processing Interface (EPI) scripts to run at pre-defined times - · Defining custom actions - Defining Workspace pages and Monitoring Dashboards for different users

 Ongoing Tasks

 After initial installation and configuration, the beneficiaries are the operators whose task is to manage the events they monitor.
 Mike delivers an environment to Dave the operator that simplifies his daily tasks and ensures that he can respond to critical events as quickly and efficiently as possible.